Classify pages using semantic descriptions in natural language

-Page Classification enables you to automatically categorize pages within documents based on their content and purpose.
+Page Classification enables you to automatically categorize pages within documents based on their content.

 Page Classifications work by analyzing each page of a document and assigning it to one or more predefined categories that you